VinnNo/UserWidgetExample/README.md

 # UserWidgetExample
 A custom UUserWidget class, completely contrustcted via C++ and scalable without relying on UDPIScalingRule.
+Though, I ended up making a custom scaling rule with a DPI scale value of 1 so supress errors in the log.

 ##